-Working with film, photography and installation, Diana Vidrascu questions the narrative devices of cinema by challenging the limits of the visual discourse and codes of the film genre.
-The storytelling in her work is characterized by interruptions in the logic flow of events, creating parallels with the fragility of memory, the personal perception of time.
+Diana Vidrașcu (1987, Romania) is a filmmaker based in Paris, France.
+Working with film, photography and installation, Diana Vidrascu questions the narrative devices of cinema by challenging the limits of the narrative discourse and codes of the film genres.
+Her films reveal a meditation on the visual language.
+The storytelling displays interruptions in the logic flow of events, creating parallels with the fragility of memory and the personal perception of time.

-All images and videos featured on this website are either personal or commissioned works and are protected by international copyright laws.
+DISCLAIMER: All images and videos featured on this website are either personal or commissioned works and are protected by international copyright laws.

-All rights reserved. ©2018 Diana Vidrascu
+All rights reserved. ©2019 Diana Vidrascu